plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 ## Adding the leaf spectra data

-The spectral information should be a full range reflectance measurement (350 nm to 2500 nm) with a 1 nm resolution.
+The spectral information is ideally a full range reflectance measurement (350 nm to 2500 nm) with a 1 nm resolution.

 If you don’t have values for all the wavelengths (for example from 350